Sabeeha23/Rotating-the-Gaming-Object/README.md

 public class Rotate : MonoBehaviour
 {
-    // Start is called before the first frame update void Start()
+    // Start is called once before the first execution of Update after the MonoBehaviour is created void Start()
     {